-However, about 67% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
-About 71% of the septic tanks connected to open drains, open ground or water bodies are emptied within 4-5 years.
-Almost 95% of single pit latrines and 36% of double pit latrines are emptied within 1-2 years.
+However, about 65% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
+About 52% of the septic tanks connected to open drains, open ground or water bodies are emptied within 4-5 years.
+Almost 90% of single pit latrines and 30% of double pit latrines are emptied within 1-2 years.
 Besides the above information, it was also revealed during the discussion in FGDs and household visits, that the demand for desludging septic tanks would increase shortly.
-Desludging of the septic tanks or pit is mostly (98%) done by private sweepers.
-Only in a few households, desludging is done by municipal sweepers (1.3%) and family members (0.7%).
-Around 97 % of this withdrawal is done manually using a bucket and rope.
-A small number use electric pumps (1%) and manual pumps (2%).
+Desludging of the septic tanks or pits is mostly (97%) done by private sweepers.
+Only in a few households, desludging is done by municipal sweepers (2%) and family members (1%).
+Around 99% of this withdrawal is done manually using a bucket and rope.
+A small number use manual pumps (1%).
 The manual method has high risks for the health and safety of the workers.
 These reflect the absence of safe and improved technologies for sludge emptying.
-The municipal authority has one Vacutug, a mechanical collection tanker, that is not yet being used regularly6, so there is no mechanical emptying service in this municipality.
+There is no mechanical emptying service in this municipality.